iwirsing/Module-18-Social-Network-API/README.md

 ## Installation

+1. Download files in local folder and unzip.
+2. Open folder in terminal.
-Use `npm install` to install the modules needed for the project.
+3. Use `npm install` to install the modules needed for the project.

-## Usage
+## Usage and Features

-This is run using `npm run start` and the routing performed through Postman.
+1. This app is run in the terminal using `npm run start`
+2. Perform routing test Postman or Insomnia or some other similar software.

+This app uses MondoDB through Mongoose models and commands.
+Querying this DB displays results in formatted JSON.

+On top of GET, POST, PUT and DELETE can be performed on Users and Thoughts in this social network API.

+User's friends list and reactions to thoughts can be created and deleted.
+Also, when the User is deleted all the associated thoughts will be deleted as well through deleteMany.

 ## Walkthrough Video and Screenshot